I-am-Lavakusha/Codepen-Clone/README.md

 # Codepen-Clone
-A text editor using Reactjs
+A text editor using javascript